Scarats/BlueDrop/README.md

 Go slowly, I'm here to learn the very basics of BLE communication, do not assume i have any prior technical knowledge.
 At first i want to have the simpliest code possible.
 Each message will be one step of the process.
 Don't hesitate to go very deep in the details and the explanations.
+Make it as a professor would.
+One lesson per one lesson.
+Explaining all the concepts, with examples and detailled explanations.
+Building the thing one step at the time.
 The length of the message doesn't matter, make it as long a needed for a thourough lesson.
 The final goal is to create a custom mesh network over BLE.
 I don't want to use GATT, I will implement a custom protocol.